I am increasingly asked by customers – Is the Data Warehouse dead?

 In the past, Data Warehouses were key to delivering optimised analytical models that normally manifested themselves in materialised Data Mart Star Schemas (the end result of a series of layers such as ODS, staging, etc.) Such optimised analytical models are now instead handled by business-friendly metadata layers (e.g. Semantic Models) that source data from any appropriate source of information, bringing fragmented sources together in models that are quick to develop and easy for the business to consume.
 These sources include those objects typically associated with a Data Warehouse/ Mart (for example materialised SCD2 Dimensions, materialised facts resulting from complex business rules, entities created for regulatory purposes, etc.) and they are blended with data from a plethora of additional sources.
 The business user still experience that clean and easy to consume Star Schema-like model.
 The business-friendly metadata layer becomes the Data Mart, but is easier to develop, provides a quicker ROI, is much more responsive to business change, etc.

-HOWEVER, say hello to Data Warehouse as a Service (DWaaS).
+In addition we see the evolution of Data Warehouse as a Service (DWaaS).
 This is not a Data Warehouse in the typical sense of the word as spoken of in this article, but rather a service optimised for Analytical workloads.
 Can it serve those requirements typically associated with a Data Warehouse such as SCD2, materialisation due to complex rules, hierarchies or regulatory requirements?
 Absolutely.
 But its existence does not change the need for those modular targeted architectures and the need for a much larger Data Analytics Data Landscape using a variety of PaaS (including DWaaS), IaaS and SaaS.
 It merely makes the hosting of typical DW workloads much simpler, better performing and more cost effective.
 Examples of DWaaS are Microsoft’s Azure SQL DW and Amazon’s Redshift.